warner/wireguard-vanity-address/README.md

 Only a tiny fraction of those trial keys will match the search string.
 Each character of the target string reduces this fraction by a factor of about 32 (case-folded base64 encoding).
-By allowing the match to occur anywhere in the first ten letters, we increase the hit rate by about 10x.
+By allowing the match to start anywhere in the first ten letters, we increase the hit rate by about 10x.

 A four-character string like `dave` means only one out of every (roughly)